Gopinath Bordoloi: Political life

 The Assam Association was the only political organisation of Assam in that period.
 Assam Congress was formed in 1921 as a branch of the Indian National Congress.
 Gopinath Bordoloi's political life started when he joined the Indian National Congress as a volunteer in that year.
 He actively participated in the fight for independence.

+Bordoloi gave up his law practice to engage deeply in the Non-co-operation movement.
+He was arrested in 1922 for his involvement, and put in jail for a year.
 He was arrested in 1922 due to active participation in the Non-co-operation movement and was put in jail for a year.
 When the movement was called off following the Chauri Chaura incident, he went back to practising law.
 From 1930 to 1933, he kept himself away from all political activity and got involved in various social works after becoming member of Guwahati Municipal Board and Local Board.
 In addition, he was constantly demanding a separate University and High Court for Assam.

 In 1935 Government of India Act was articulated with a view to form British India.
 Congress decided to participate in the Regional Assembly election in 1936.
 They won 38 seats and became the party with majority in Assembly, but due to a dubious law meant to reduce the power of Ministers and the Cabinet, they decided to remain as opposition party instead of forming the government.
 Gopinath Bordoloi was elected as the leader of the opposition party.
 With the support of other parties apart from Congress, Md.
 Sadulla formed the Cabinet of Ministers.
 The Congress party was gaining people's support as the government remained unaware of the basic problems of Assam.
 The Md.
-Sadulla Cabinet Ministers resigned in September 1938.
+Sadulla Cabinet resigned in September 1938.
 The Governor then invited Gopinath Bordoloi to form the government and accordingly they took oath on 21 September.